kubernetes/website/content/en/docs/concepts/cluster-administration/logging.md

 You can use a sidecar container in one of the following ways:

-* The sidecar container streams application logs to its own `stdout`.
+* The main container streams application logs to its own `stdout`.
 * The sidecar container runs a logging agent, which is configured to pick up logs from an application container.

 #### Streaming sidecar container